Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Introduction

 {\ding{51}} {\ding{55}}

 Our extensive experiments validate the superior stealth and effectiveness of \methodabb{}.
-Across 6 datasets including MNIST, CIFAR-10, CIFAR-100, GTSRB, Tiny-ImageNet, and ImageNet, \methodabb{} achieves ASRs up to 100\% (e.g., 97.9\% on CIFAR-10) with less than a 1\% CA drop, using a mere 0.5\% poison rate per source class.
+Across 6 datasets including MNIST, CIFAR-10, CIFAR-100, GTSRB, Tiny-ImageNet, and ImageNet, \methodabb{} achieves ASRs up to 100\% (e.g., 97.9\% on CIFAR-10) with less than a 1\% CA drop, using a source-pool poison rate of only 0.5\%.
 The method is robust across architectures (ResNet, VGG, ViT) and shows remarkable generalizability, extending for the first time to complex vision tasks like multi-label classification, regression, and segmentation.
 Even in a challenging scenario where the adversary accesses only 10\% of the training data, \methodabb{} achieves a 90.3\% ASR with a 0.15\% CA drop on CIFAR-10.
 Furthermore, \methodabb{} demonstrates resilience against most of existing SOTA backdoor defenses.
 A summary comparison is provided in Table~\ref{tab:edit_and_view}.

 Our contributions are three-fold: \begin{itemize} \item \textbf{Breaking the Stealth-Potency Trade-off}: We are the first to demonstrate a clean-image backdoor that is simultaneously highly potent ($\geq 90\%$ ASR) and exceptionally stealthy (negligible CA drop $\leq 1\%$ with $\leq 0.5\%$ poison rate) on all datasets, effectively breaking the conventional trade-off that plagues existing methods.